 Frequently Asked Questions

-Is there a way to stop the overflows?
+Is there a way to stop sewer overflows at the Wastewater Treatment Centre?

 Wastewater system operators do not have control over when overflows happen.